CAT4 Level G (Year 11+) Practice Test 2026: Free PDF, Sample Questions & Tips

 What to notice first

-Do not judge the answer by the overall look of the final square.
-Start with the narrow strip on the right and imagine the paper opening one fold at a time.
-Each time the paper unfolds, the symbols are reflected across the fold line.
-Circles stay the same because they are symmetrical.
-Triangles also stay the same because they are vertically symmetrical.
-The curved shapes are not symmetrical, so their direction flips each time the paper opens out.
-That means the finished square must show steady rows of circles and triangles, but alternating directions in the curved rows.
+Don't read the answer off the overall look of the final square.
+Start at the narrow strip and open the paper one fold at a time — each unfold places a mirror copy of the symbols across the fold line.
+Here is the key insight: a mirror leaves symmetrical symbols unchanged but reverses asymmetrical ones.
+Circles are symmetrical, so they look identical in every copy.
+The triangles are symmetrical across the fold line too, so they also stay the same.
+The curved shapes are not symmetrical, so each reflection flips their direction.
+That means the finished square must show steady, uniform rows of circles and triangles, but curved rows whose direction alternates from one copy to the next.

 Check 1